 Goldman Sachs, the fifth-biggest U.S. bank by assets and the largest by equity-trading revenue, surrounded both buildings with sandbags before the storm deluged lower Manhattan and parts of New Jersey yesterday.
 The two office towers, both built within the past decade, are a ferry ride across the river from each other.

 Some of Goldman Sachs’s Wall Street rivals, such as JPMorgan Chase & Co.
-(JPM) and Morgan Stanley, have headquarters in midtown Manhattan -- on higher ground that escaped flooding.
+(JPM:US) and Morgan Stanley, have headquarters in midtown Manhattan -- on higher ground that escaped flooding.

 “We’ve gone through all the protective measures we could to isolate the buildings from each other,” including separate electrical and communications systems, Cohn said, adding that the firm likes the ease with which it can move employees between the locations.